-I live in the lovely city of Graz in Austria.
-Every morning I go for a run or ride along the river Mur, which flows through the centre of Graz.
+I live in the lovely city of Graz, Austria.
+Every morning I go for a run or ride along the river Mur, which flows through the center of Graz.
 I had never noticed the diversity of flora and fauna alongside the river until I adapted to my new avatar as an artist a couple of years ago

 Benefits of running in nature

 I was running along the Mur recently and noticed the walnut trees loaded with walnuts looking almost like little green apples.
 There were plenty fallen on the ground as well.
 I realized during my run that despite the prevalence of ink, we have become so disconnected from it, much like we are from our food.
 It’s like when you have food that is grown by you not only do you find it tastes better, but it also has a depth of the story.
 So by making your own art supplies from foraged materials, you will always have that special story to remember!
 In fact, there are all kinds of things in a city that are just ignored unless you are looking at them with a kind of curious eyes.
 So, I collected a few of them to be made into ink for my sketches.

 I usually think and get ideas while running in nature :-)!

 The golden brown walnut ink has a beautiful warmth and timeless appeal.
 Black walnuts have been a staple in the making of ink for centuries.
 Following is my recipe for making ink from black walnuts!

 Step 1: Find a walnut tree and collect the fallen fruit.
 I collected about 7 or 8 walnuts as I wanted to make just a small batch of ink.
 For larger volumes simply collect more walnuts.
 The green hulls that encase the nuts are what you’ll be using to make the ink.
 Several recipes recommend that you wait until the skin starts to blacken before proceeding further, but my curiosity and impatience led me to use the green hulls straight away.